donmacfoy/donmacfoy.github.io/_posts/2019-05-29-regression-melbourne-housing.md

-Most of the homes included in this data were houses, which outnember units and townhouses combined.
+Most of the homes included in this data were houses, which outnumber units and townhouses combined.

 ```python